myklemykle/weather_organ/README.md

 # weather_organ
-Faust program (with UI) for generating rain, wind, surf, and other forms of sparse granular sound.
+Faust program (with UI) for generating rain, wind, surf, and other forms of sparse granular noise.